You can schedule imports and updates to your Shopify store using Matrixify: Bulk Import Export Update app.

 - Schedule import with repeating.

 Now go to the App and upload the first file with weekend prices.
-Click Options section.
-Every Friday morning I would like to set Weekend prices.
+Click the “Options” section.
+Every Friday morning we will be setting the Weekend prices.

 There is a checkbox “Schedule import at” – switch it on and set the first date and time when import should be processed.

 Then mark the next checkbox “Repeat every” as well and set the period of how often this file should be imported.
 If it is needed once per week, then set every 1 weeks.
-Then choose how many times to run this import – I am choosing to run until canceled.
+Then choose how many times to run this import – in this case we have selected to run until cancelled.
 The import will repeat at the same time every week.

 When all options are set, press “Schedule” button.

 Similarly, set the options for the second file – the working day prices.
-Set it to run every Monday morning at 1am:
+In this case we have set it to run every Monday morning at 1am:

-Now Scheduled imports are visible in the All Jobs section:
+Now the Scheduled imports will be visible in the All Jobs section:

 By Variant SKU